AC State Estimation

 function, JuliaGrid implements a more robust approach to obtain the WLS estimator, which proves particularly beneficial when substantial differences exist among measurement variances:

-analysis = gaussNewton(system, device, Orthogonal)
+analysis = gaussNewton(monitoring, Orthogonal)

-stateEstimation!(system, analysis; verbose = 1)
+stateEstimation!(analysis; verbose = 1)

 Readers can refer to the Alternative Formulation tutorial for implementation insights.